BlogReportHelpPricingLogin

 Integrating AI Agents into Your Hybrid Team

 The next frontier for hybrid teams is the seamless integration of AI agents as active participants.
 Already, 94% of leaders report using AI in their organizations, with 84% seeing a positive impact on productivity.
 These are not just passive tools; AI can take on defined roles within your meeting structure.
-For instance, an AI agent can act as the official note-taker, generating perfect transcripts and summaries, a task that 53% of teams in APAC are already automating.
+For instance, an AI agent can act as the official note-taker, generating perfect transcripts and summaries, a task that a significant number of teams in APAC are already automating.

 This human-in-the-loop model frees up your team members to focus on high-level strategy and creative problem-solving.
 An AI can also serve as an unbiased timekeeper or an action-item tracker, ensuring nothing falls through the cracks.
-As you explore what makes hybrid teams work, consider that 52% of participants felt AI-driven tools improved their meeting involvement.
+As you explore what makes hybrid teams work, consider that a significant number of participants felt AI-driven tools improved their meeting involvement.
 This strategic operationalization of AI is key to building a truly modern hybrid team.
 Now, let's look at the tangible results of this structured approach.

 Boosting Engagement and Psychological Safety